eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase2.md

 - The children of the `SingleLevelBomAsBuilt` are positioned **below** the corresponding `SerialPart` in the graph.
 This visualization clearly delineates parent-child relationships and highlights the intermediary role of `SingleLevelBomAsBuilt`.
+-
+- Under the graph there should be one box which acts as a display box to present detail information of a node
+- The detail information will be shown if a node will be clicked.
   - Use exactly this mermaid version: <script src="https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js"></script>
   - Initialize mermaid like this:
   ```js